bergesinstitute/grafmethodenglish/book-3-unit-8.md

 We can use *not* in either clause or in both:

-🔹 Podemos usar *not* en cualquiera de las dos cláusulas o en ambas:
+🔹 Podemos usar *not* en cualquiera de las dos oraciones o en ambas:

     If it doesn't rain, we'll go to the park.
 (Si no llueve, iremos al parque).